Table of Contents

 Quite frequently, however, the CRM is not updated properly by sales teams – especially because updating a CRM can be tedious and not directly connected to revenue impact.

 Connecting your CRM to a DealRoom saves sales reps several hours each week by eliminating many of their manual tasks.

 CRM integration also ensures accurate customer data since it can automatically pull a variety of data into your DealRoom.

-- Forecast subscription revenue: CRM and DealRoom integration coupled with automation allows you to duplicate closed deals and create new opportunities for the upcoming year.
+CRM and DealRoom integration coupled with automation allow you to duplicate closed deals and create new opportunities for the upcoming year.
 This enables revenue teams to analyze all upcoming renewal opportunities.
 In addition, multi-year contracts that include higher pricing after the first year can be synchronized to help teams forecast subscription revenue.

-- Streamline billing information: A DealRoom can include forms, which sales teams can leverage to collect billing information.
+A DealRoom can include forms, that sales teams can leverage to collect billing information.
 With two-way synchronization between your CRM and DealRoom, the finance team knows exactly where to find the correct information.

-CPQ, which stands for Configure Price Quote, is software that helps sales teams configure product offerings, set up pricing rules and discounts, and generate error-free quotes.
+It is a software that helps sales teams configure product offerings, set up pricing rules and discounts, and generate error-free quotes.
 Generally, when companies use CPQ tools, a quote is generated in either PDF or Word format.

 - Better buying journey